-In the outreach aspects of my work, I aspire to improve the processes of citizen science to include more diverse publics and to create a pathway to give citizen science data much greater impact than simply a tool for “scientific literacy.”
+In the outreach aspects of my work, I aspire to improve the processes of community and citizen science to include more diverse publics and to create a pathway to give citizen science data much greater impact than simply a tool for “scientific literacy.”
 (I define “citizen” broadly, here, to include anyone with a stake in learning about and managing our environment.)
 Getting serious about diversifying science, citizen or otherwise, involves asking hard questions about who isn’t present and why.
 Understanding the barriers to participation is key in answering these questions.
-The good news is that in my experience, anyone can learn if you meet them where they are; that is, teach them based on what they already know and understand, and check in on how they are progressing as you are teaching them (see my Teaching section for more on this teaching philosophy).
 In addition to training citizen scientists, sharing sophisticated tools with people who typically have no access to them, and featuring and promoting their knowledge in combination with professional scientific knowledge, I also support applied research driven by community concerns.
+Many times, communities know more about a topic of concern than an outsider does, and

 The Muonde Trust GPS Team & Collaborative Modeling Process